-Domain.com offers their WP Starter plan starting at $3.75 per month which provides a custom control panel, unlimited storage, unlimited bandwidth, free pre-installed themes and plugins, and a .blog domain.
+Domain.com offers its WP Starter plan starting at $3.75 per month which provides a custom control panel, unlimited storage, unlimited bandwidth, free pre-installed themes and plugins, and a .blog domain.
 This plan comes pre-installed with the W3 Total Cache plugin, which is an excelling caching plugin for site speed.

-But it also comes with Jetpack, which has a lot of comprehensive features for WordPress, but I personally remove because of its site speed issues.
+But it also comes with Jetpack, which has a lot of comprehensive features for WordPress, but I remove it because of its site speed issues.
 If you get started with the WP Starter plan, I recommend you remove Jetpack and find faster plugins that can provide the same functionality.